Phone:

 💡 Pro Tip: Some funders file a blanket UCC-1 Lien on your entire business—which can restrict future financing or put your assets at risk.
 Always ask if the funding includes a lien, and whether it’s limited or all-encompassing.

-For maximizing your chances of a successful partnership, ask potential lenders detailed questions regarding their services and terms.
-It’s key to assess not only their offerings but also their willingness to clarify any ambiguities.
+To increase your chances of a successful partnership, ask potential lenders detailed questions about their services and terms.
+It’s important to evaluate not just what they offer, but also their willingness to clarify any ambiguities.

-Factors to inquire about include interest rates, repayment terms, if they file UCC liens and any additional closing costs.
-Additionally, verify their funding timeline to meet urgent needs.
-Don’t hesitate to probe into their funding process and durability in your sector.
-Addressing these aspects can help you avoid pitfalls and ensure you’re entering into a transparent and beneficial agreement.
+Key factors to ask about include interest rates, repayment terms, whether they file UCC liens, and any additional closing costs.
+Be sure to confirm their funding timeline, especially if you need cash quickly.
+Don’t hesitate to dig into their funding process and track record in your industry.
+Addressing these points can help you avoid pitfalls and ensure you enter a transparent, beneficial agreement.

-Not sure if an MCA is the right fit?
-Explore other funding options through our business funding solutions page.
+Not sure if a Merchant Cash Advance is the right fit?
+Check out other funding options on our business funding solutions page to explore what works best for your needs.

 Submit a simple application with basic business information, including your sales history, industry, and financials.

-The MCA company will review your application and assess your business’s sales performance.
+The Merchant Cash Advance company will review your application and assess your business’s sales performance.
 If approved, you’ll receive an offer detailing the amount of funding and the factor rate.

 Once you accept the offer, funds are typically deposited directly into your business account within 24 to 48 hours.
 Repayments will begin based on the agreed-upon structure, either as a percentage of credit card sales or fixed withdrawals from your bank account.